stanwood/handbook/README.md

 ### Dinners

 When two Woodies meet or meet with a client, the company pays for food.
-Please note that fancy steak houses or similar need prior approval by the MD.

 ### What we pay for

 As a general rule: You are a guardian of the company.
 We trust you to make the right choices and spent our money wisely.

 **Flights**

 - Economy class on first tier airlines (Lufthansa, BA, El-Al)
 - We try to do direct flights only - outside business hours to minimise cost, stress and lost work time
 - Feel free to upgrade your seats to emergency exit row, if you are want to to work
 - Frequent travellers (30+ flights per year) may book business class